Adding a completely new mesh

 At this point you'll be repeating steps 1 - 5.
 A lot.

 - Rotate, move, scale, and/or adjust one or more models in your 3D software and export.

 - Import them into Unity and save them into a surrogate asset bundle.

 - Export them from the surrogate bundle in RAW formate.

 - Import them into your new game asset bundle.

 I recommend leaving the models origin at coordinates 0, 0, 0 in your software and adjusting the actual vertices.
 It feels like when I move/rotate the entire object the game does not mount it the same way to it's in-game parent.
 I then end up chasing my own changes.

 The names in the asset bundle will be pulled from the object name inside your 3D software.
 (The names will change after you save and reopen.).
-So if you import the same empty model to hide multiple parts you wont be able to tell the, apart later.
-You can trace it out by looking at the GameObjects and their children in the bundle, but it is a huge pain and a completely separate tutorial to explain.
+So if you import the same empty model to hide multiple parts you wont be able to quickly tell them apart later but you can trace it out by looking at the weapon mesh's prefab path or another mesh's parent object in the details section within UABE.

 - Have to re-orient & re-position meshes in another 3d program.
 I tried to figure out how to do this from withing the Unity Transforms in the asset bundle but couldn't get any object to move, rotate, or scale.
 All the meshes are used by SkinnedMeshRenderers, which makes me think the Transforms' positions/rotations/scales are getting overridden by the animations.
 Or I just haven't found the correct Transform.